specish/specish.github.io/README.md

 > The latest version of Node.js has experimental support
 > which can be enabled by adding `"type": "module"`
 > in your `package.json` file.

+### TO DO

+- consider renaming Specish.js to specish.js
+- consider renaming Suite to InnerSuite and RootSuite to Suite